Updated: Apr 6

 As runners, we would all like to believe that our lives can be filled with effortless runs and great performances, but the truth is that running is really hard sometimes (a lot of the time).
 Even if you’re not a runner, it can be hard to feel good all the time and I think we can all agree that we would like to feel good as often as possible.
-Achieving this goal can be pretty challenging when we’re faced with busy schedules, work and family demands, awful news stories and so on.
+Achieving this goal can be pretty challenging when we’re faced with busy schedules, work and family demands, awful news stories, and so on.
 On top of this, we want to find time for training or exercising, which is supposed to help us feel good!

 Whether our stress is good (a run or workout routine) or bad (work), our body’s response is to release a hormone called cortisol.
 Cortisol is vital to our survival and is released by the adrenal glands, which sit right above the kidneys.
 However, too much stress for too long can create an equal environment of too much cortisol in our systems for too long.
 This can lead to a host of problems (see figure below).

 Eventually, though not very common, our bodies can get to a point at which we can no longer respond to stress.
-You can think of the adrenal glands like a battery that can no longer be charged and no longer produce cortisol.
+You can think of the adrenal glands as a battery that can no longer be charged and no longer produce cortisol.
 This state is called adrenal fatigue and it can take a lot of work by you and a multidisciplinary health team to help you recover from this.
 Even if you are not in a state of adrenal fatigue, it is still important to be aware that you may be on a path toward it or be in a state of chronic stress.
 You may be reading this because you are currently in physical therapy for an injury.
 You want to make sure your body is ready to heal itself.
 A state of chronic stress may limit your body’s self-healing capabilities.
 In fact, the stress itself may be contributing to the injury to begin with.

 Knowing this, there are a lot of things we can do to help maximize our training and limit our stress.
 Brianne and Doug frequently help educate clients on everything from training plans, nutrition, sleep health, mental health, and breathing.
 Typically, if you are seeing us for an injury, there is more to it and we want to make sure we address each and every aspect of what will prime your body to heal itself.
 A holistic approach to your treatment will help get you back to running quickly and keep you on the road.